mununki/rust_front_matter_parser/README.md

-# Markdown front matter parser
+# Markdown front-matter parser

 This is a front matter in markdown file(`*.md`, `*.mdx`) parser built with Rust.

-## What is front matter?
+## What is front-matter?

-The front matter stays on top of markdown content and contains the metadata of itself.
+The front matter is the metadata of markdown content.
+It stays on top of markdown content and contains the metadata of itself.

 ```json
 ---